 - Application security

-If full-time experience, it should accumulate on a monthly basis working for a minimum of 35 hours every week.
-On the other hand, if you are counting part-time or internship experience, you need to have worked between 20-34 hours per week.
+If full-time experience, it should accumulate every month, working for a minimum of 35 hours every week.
+On the other hand, if you are counting part-time or internship experience, you must work between 20-34 hours per week.

 However, if you do not have the experience but have the CSA’S CCSK certification, you can still earn the CCSP certification.

-- Without work experience, the other option is to still take the CCSP certification exam and become an Associate of (ISC)² then work for six years to gain the required experience to get a CCSP certification.
+- Without work experience, the other option is to take the CCSP certification exam and become an Associate of (ISC)², then work for six years to gain the required experience to get a CCSP certification.

 Your Study Options

 - After registering for the exams, take advantage of the resources provided by (ISC)² to prepare adequately.
 These include e-learning programs, flashcards, and training seminars conducted by approved instructors.

 - In preparing for your examination, you may opt for classroom studies, online self-paced, or instructor-led studies offered by accredited training providers.

 CCSP certification is offered by (ISC)² and the CSA and has been endorsed by the American National Standards Institute (ANSI).

 The CCSP examination comprises 125 multiple-choice questions and has a time limit of 4 hours.
 It will test the following areas: